salesforce/lwc-rfcs/text/0000-node-reactions.md

     2.2 If currentNode is replacing an existing child node of the parent, then the actors are the existing child node and its subtree, the currentNode and its subtree.
     2.3 If currentNode's subtree is being mutated without changing the placement of the current node itself, then the actors are all the child nodes of currentNode and their subtree.
 3. Identify the order of traversal
-    3.1 Predetermine the order in which the hooks will be invoked.
+    3.1 Predetermine the order in which the callbacks will be invoked.
-    3.2 Once a hook is qualified, it will be invoked regardless of any mutations that occur during invocation of prior hooks.
+    3.2 Once a callback is qualified, it will be invoked regardless of any mutations that occur during invocation of prior callbacks.
-4. If the same node qualifies for more than one lifecycle event e.g, appendChild(existingConnectedNode) 4.1 Then process all lifecycle events for the given node 4.2 The order of lifecycle events is: disconnectedCallback, connectedCallback 4.3 After all hooks for all events have been invoked, move on to other nodes as per order of traversal.
+4. If the same node qualifies for more than one lifecycle event e.g, appendChild(existingConnectedNode) 4.1 Then process all lifecycle events for the given node 4.2 The order of lifecycle events is: disconnectedCallback, connectedCallback 4.3 After all callbacks for all events have been invoked, move on to other nodes as per order of traversal.
 5. If an existing node is being replaced by a new node 5.1 Process lifecycle events for existing node(s) 5.2 Next, process lifecycle events for new node(s)